-Here are some valuable tip sheets you may wish to share with your staff.
-However, we remind you to continue referring to the official sources when determining the best course of action.
+It is important that we understand the impact on our mental health, particularly for those susceptible to stress and anxiety.
+This is why we have developed some valuable tip sheets you can share with your staff.
+However, we remind you to refer to official sources when determining the best course of action.

-Acacia EAP recognises and understands the feelings of anxiety, distress and concern many people may be experiencing in relation to the coronavirus (COVID-19) and offers the following wellbeing advice.
+Acacia EAP recognises and understands the feelings of anxiety, distress, and concern many people may be experiencing because of the coronavirus (COVID-19).
+For support, we offer the following wellbeing advice.

 News of the Coronavirus (COVID-19) pandemic is everywhere, including in our schools and playgrounds.
-Our children and young people may worry more when kept in the dark or rely on sources of information from their peers and social media which may not be accurate.
+Our children and young people may worry more when kept in the dark.

-Spending an increased amount at home with limited social contact can take a toll on our mental health.
-Working from home also takes away routine and structure that might be present in the workplace, such as a walk outside during lunch breaks.
+Spending an increased amount at home, with limited social contact, can take a toll on our mental health.
 Extended periods at home can cause feelings of boredom and loneliness.

-This guide is to support the responses and considerations of management for those staff members experiencing domestic and family violence who, due to the restrictions of COVID-19, may be in close proximity to the person using violence whilst working from home.
+This guide is to support the responses and considerations of management for those staff members experiencing domestic and family violence.

-Being in quarantine and required to stay at home during the COVID-19 pandemic can be quite stressful and challenging for some individuals and families.
+Being required to stay at home during the pandemic can be quite stressful and challenging for some.
 In times like these, many people tend to abandon their healthy eating habits due to boredom and increased anxiety.

 Panic-buying food across the nation has led to supermarkets being unable to keep up with the high demand of some pantry essentials and frozen food items, such as flour, pasta, rice, and frozen veggies.